WebexCC-SA/wxcc-ai-assist/docs/main/PreRequisites.md

     <details><summary>WxCC Schema</summary>![Profiles](../graphics/overview/WxCC_Schema.png)</details>

-2. The majority of the configuration in Control Hub is already set up, allowing you to focus primarily on configuration Webex AI Virtual Agent and other AI features.
-Of course, there may still be some elements to adjust, but these should be minimal, letting you concentrate on building and refining the flow logic rather than spending time on initial setup.
+2. The majority of the configuration in Control Hub is already set up, allowing you to focus primarily on configuration and use of the AI features.
+Of course, there may still be some elements to adjust, but these should be minimal, letting you concentrate on the capabilities.
 3. The Human Agent have been configured for you.
 You will be performing the rest of the configurations for AI Agent and integartion with channels.
 4. All your configurations should contain your attendee ID so the lab users don't step over each other's configurations.
 5. Each of you has been provided with the phone number to dial (Entry point DN), 1 agent and 1 admin.